kdave/btrfs-progs/Documentation/dev/Developer-s-FAQ.rst

 changed over time in smaller portions, slowly morphing into something that does not resemble the original code anymore though it shares a lot of the core ideas and implemented logic.
-A copyright notice by a company that does not exist anymore from 10 years ago is a clear example of uselessnes for the developers.
+A copyright notice by a company that does not exist anymore from 10 years ago is a clear example of uselesness for the developers.

 When code is moved verbatim from a file to another file, in the new file it appears to be contributed by a single author while it is in most cases code